akchan/moyashi/README.md

 ## ToDO

-- introduce txt importer to master branch
+- Introduce txt importer to master branch
-- Record demo movie
+- Record a demo movie
+- Document function of storing MS in both JSON object and binary

 ## Contribution